Mariology

 Veneration of the Blessed Virgin Mary through the Mediator Pattern - understanding hyperdulia, intercession, and Mary's unique role in salvation history

 Marian devotion is the Catholic practice of venerating the Blessed Virgin Mary as the Mother of God and our spiritual mother.
-It involves hyperdulia (special veneration) - distinct from latria (worship due to God alone) and ordinary dulia (veneration of saints).
-In programming terms, it’s like having different access levels and interface implementations.
+This veneration honors Mary with hyperdulia (special veneration), which differs essentially from latria (worship due to God alone) and ordinary dulia (veneration of other saints).
+The distinction is not semantic wordplay but a theological safeguard protecting the absolute supremacy of divine worship while honoring the creature whom God Himself chose to bear the Incarnate Word.

 // Christ is the primary and essential Mediator